nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/eml-previewer/README.md

 ## Prerequisites

-This module is valid for Linux based OS (Ubuntu in particular).
-It is possible to have it in  Windows  or other OS,  but the server installation part should be adapted to deploy the needed third party softwares.
+This module needs external softwares to work correctly: The step-by-step instructions are specific to Linux based OS (Ubuntu in particular).
+It is probably possible to have the same software in Windows or other OS,  but it hasn't been tested.

 ## Description

-This modules allows you to preview .eml files (with mimetype as  `message/rfc822`)
+This modules allows you to preview .eml files (with mimetype as `message/rfc822`).

 ## Usage